-NOTE: Generac Mobile recommends lights be removed from the mast and stowed for transportation.
+NOTE: Generac Mobile strongly recommends that the lights be removed from the mast and stowed for transportation.
+See Towing the Unit.

 Lowering the Mast-Manually

 Burn hazard.
 Lamps become extremely hot while in use.
 Allow 10-15 minutes for cooling before handling or lowering mast.
 Touching a hot lens or fixture can cause severe burns.